willcgg/Chess_Engine_Project/Write Up/Project_Writeup.md

                 -1, -1, -1, -1, -1, -1, -1, -1, -1, -1
             };
 ```
-Figure 26: Manually populating 120 element array
+Figure 27: Manually populating 120 element array

 This choice of development came in handy in a few cases throughout development.
 One of these is during the writing of the Get_Valid_Legal_Moves function.
 This function was complicated to write due to it needing to:

 1. Return valid moves
 2. Be called for any piece

 First, I had to write tests for each piece going into the function to check that valid moves returned are the same as expected; then write the code to return these moves.
 This scenario is perfect for TDD as it meant I could write the test for a specific piece, write the code for that piece or type of piece, and then write the next test.
-To do this, I first tried to test the piece with the most precise movement, e.g. the knight (See Appendix H: Figure 34).
+To do this, I first tried to test the piece with the most precise movement, e.g. the knight (See Appendix H: Figure 35).
 Then once I had gotten that bit working, I would write code for sliding pieces, e.g. bishops, queens, rooks, and then finally, pawns due to their more complex movement rules.
 After this, it would just be 'special' moves such as promotions, castling, en-passant, checks, pins, e.t.c.
 As you can see from the small increments of functionality, this scenario is a perfect example of where TDD can benefit development.

-<div style='page-break-after: always'></div>

 ### Future Work

-There is much potential future work for this project in most aspects due to the lack of code I managed to get done in all areas—for example, testing, the GUI, and the engine itself.
-If I had more time, I would try to get the GUI as interactive as possible with the possibility of moving pieces and fixing up the engine's code to search, evaluate and display the results of the best move to the user.
-The main noteworthy future work that would provide significant advantages to the project would be using CI/CD pipelines with automated testing, which I will go into below.
+There is much potential future work for this project in most aspects of it due to the lack of code I managed to get done in all areas—for example, testing, the GUI, and the engine itself.
+If I had more time, I would try to get the GUI as interactive as possible with the possibility of moving pieces, fixing up the engine's code to search, and finally the evaluate function to display the results of the best move to the user.
+The main noteworthy future work that would provide significant advantages to the project would be using CI/CD pipelines with the automated tests I created, which I will go into below.

 Testing could have been taken a lot further while also considering aspects of CI.
 For example, all unit tests could have been set up on Github actions, so all tests are automatically run against the code for every commit.
 This would be tremendously valuable as it would allow us to see the commit and the developer working on that commit (Blame) that caused an error or threw up a failed test.
 Isolating the complete source of any faults makes them a lot simpler to fix, creating a faster mean time to resolve problems.
-As well to this fault isolation, the use of this CI in-turn:
+As well to this fault isolation, the use of this CI in-turn gives the following advantages:
 - Faster Mean Time to Resolution

   This fault isolation makes finding resolutions easier due to all the fault details provided to you by the test results, including even the developer responsible, as mentioned previously.